gschaumb/team03-capstone/docs/index.md

         </tr>
       </table>

-    - There is a statistically significant difference in Precision and Recall between the Agentic RAG and both the Base RAG and Unaugmented responses.
-Specifically, the Unaugmented system had the highest performance, while Base RAG also outperformed Agentic RAG.
-The F1 score results align with these findings, showing that the Unaugmented system achieves the highest overall F1 score, followed by Base RAG, with Agentic RAG performing the lowest.
+    - There is a statistically significant difference in F1, Precision, and Recall between the Agentic RAG and both the Base RAG and Unaugmented responses.
+Specifically, the Unaugmented system had the highest performance, followed by Base RAG, with Agentic RAG consistently showing the lowest scores across all metrics.
+The F1 scores show that Unaugmented Response is significantly better than both Agentic and Base RAG, which aligns with the individual precision and recall findings.
 This outcome challenges the expectation that LLM prompt engineering and combining specialized agent responses would enhance response quality.

     - When we analyzed the Single Topic and Compound questions separately, the Agentic RAG did slightly better on the Compound questions, but the overall ranking across the response types was the same.